DEMG-DEV/DEMG-DEV/README.md

 ## About

-Developer mostly in .NET technologies but also in other languages like Python, Java, Javascript, etc. I'll try to become on a leader in developemnt and teach the new generation this great carrier.
+Developer in .NET technologies, but also work in other languages like Javascript, Java, Python, etc. I'll try to become on a leader in developemnt and teach everyone the magic is development.

-- 🔭 I’m currently working on [YouTapIt](https://www.youtapitcard.com/) and [Integra & H. Consulting](https://www.ihconsulting.mx/)
+- 🔭 I’m currently working on [CourtBet Software Development](https://www.courtbetsd.com/) and [Integra & H. Consulting, as contractor of Masterbrand Cabinets Inc.](https://www.ihconsulting.mx/)
-- 🌱 I’m currently learning **Artificial Intelligence with python**
+- 🌱 I’m currently learning **NextJS and Angular**
 - 😄 Pronouns: **Retrogemu_**, **David**

 ## 📫 How to reach me